jessebehrens/Marketing-Mix-Modeling/README.md

 <ol>
   <li>Fix the simulation of the random effects for a multiplicative model</li>
   <li>I show how to do adstock and lag analysis, but I did not build them in as signifigacnt variables.
 I will adjust the model accordingly at a later time</li>
+  <li>Puslibh the code that shows how each variable contributes to the outcome of desire</li>.
 </ol>